MA in Education FAQ

 Registrations are accepted up to one week prior to the start of class.
 If you miss the deadline and wish to take class call (717) 397-5190.

 What about textbooks?

-Most courses will have a textbook.
+Most courses will require a textbook.
 Click here to order textbooks.
-It is recommended that you purchase textbooks online or, in some cases use interlibrary loan for short term access to a text.
+It is recommended that you purchase or rent textbooks online or, in some cases use interlibrary loan for short term access to a text.

 How can I access library resources?

 The EMU library may be accessed online.
 Library personnel are very responsive to students via a chat line or email or phone.
 Extensive databases are available via the webpage, many with full text access.